"Adventures in Delegating - Episode 2, What & How" - Transcript

 _________________

 Automate.
 Anything you can automate, you need to automate using machines, computers, and software.
-The reason is that anything you can off-load to automation, you seldom have to put back on your to-do list.
-Even if there is set-up time and monetary cost.
+The reason is that you seldom have to put anything you can off-load to automation back on your to-do list even if there is set-up time and monetary cost.

 Solution: Get a time clock that does the math for you.
 We bought a facial recognition time clock for $419.00 from [CLICK HERE] https://www.alliedtime.com/Time-Clocks-Lathem-FaceIn-FR650-Biometric-p/lathem-fr650-kit.htm?gclid=EAIaIQobChMIp-7c-d241QIVEINpCh2dWAt2EAAYBCAAEgLWuvD_BwE